dmz44/Robotics_Assignment_1/README.md

 Please log in to the account corresponding to your group number.
 You would be asked to set up a first-time password.

-For the provided laptop, all the programs you need are preinstalled.
-However, you still need to set up a Docker environment for your account.
-For your first login, you will set the password for the account.
+For the **provided laptop**, all the programs you need are preinstalled.
+However, you still need to **set up a Docker environment for your account**.
+For your first login, the **password for your group would be the same as your group's name**.
+For example, the password for group1 would be group1. **Reset your group's password with the passwd command after your first login** to protect your account.
 Please do not attempt to set a password or log onto a group number other than your assigned group number.

 # Part 1: Container Setup and How to Use Docker